mccright/rrl/README.md

 Reader notes: If you like spy, [action](https://en.wikipedia.org/wiki/Action_fiction), WWII novels, this might be a good fit.
 The author keeps the tension high throughout much of this story.
 We follow a *super-spy* through roughly a year of his life as he guts through one unlucky turn after another.
 I especially enjoyed the author's dry humor and an excellent audio performance by Pete Cross.
 [OverDrive Summary](https://www.overdrive.com/media/9127507/the-double-agent):
 >"Alexsi Smirnoff - a Russian orphan - was trained as an agent by the Russian Secret Service and inserted into Nazi Germany, where he rose to a position in German intelligence services.
 As the war grinds on, trapped between two brutal dictatorships, Alexsi betrays both sides in a desperate ploy that succeeds...and fails.
 His false identities burned, his life at risk, Alexsi attempts to disappear in the hills - but is caught by the British.
 Recruited by the SIS, and by "C" himself, Alexsi is once again a double agent.
 Initially betrayed by a Soviet agent inside the SIS (Kim Philby), Alexsi is sent beyond the reach of the Soviets, into Italy with a new identity as a sergeant in the German army.
 Settled into the headquarters of Field Marshall Albert Kesselring, Alexsi finds himself at the nexus at a critical point in World War II, balancing between the various forces vying for control in the Vatican, the Italian resistance, and the brutal German Army determined to maintain control of Northern Italy.
-And Alexsi, finally forced to choose sides over his own survival.Sequel to the well-regarded A Single Spy, The Double Agent is a fast-paced, compelling novel of espionage in the most momentous and dangerous of times."
+And Alexsi, finally forced to choose sides over his own survival.
+Sequel to the well-regarded A Single Spy, The Double Agent is a fast-paced, compelling novel of espionage in the most momentous and dangerous of times."

 </details>